 Online Psychiatry Degree Programs

 If you're interested in becoming a psychiatrist, you must pursue a degree on campus.
 However, you can earn a degree partially through online study if you're looking to become a psychiatric nurse.
 Learn more about these program options, and find out how online classes work.
 Explore the typical curriculum in a psychiatric nursing program.
 Review the requirements for becoming a psychiatrist, which include going to medical school and becoming a licensed physician.
-Schools offering Clinical Psychology degrees can also be found in these popular choices.

 Can I Earn a Psychiatry Degree Online?